 For any movement disorder caused by FTLD, a team of experts can help patients and their families address difficult medical and caregiving issues.
 Physicians, nurses, social workers, and physical, occupational, and speech therapists who are familiar with frontotemporal disorders can ensure that people with movement disorders get appropriate medical treatment and that their caregivers can help them live as well as possible.

 The Future of Treatment

-Researchers are looking for better treatments for frontotemporal disorders.
+Researchers are also looking for better treatments for frontotemporal disorders.
 Possible therapies that target the abnormal proteins found in the brain are being tested in the laboratory and in animals.
-Clinical trials and studies in humans are testing a number of possible treatments.
-Scientists hope that these studies will lead to the development of new medicines.
+Clinical trials and studies are testing a number of possible treatments in humans.

-Participating in clinical trials is an effective way to help in the fight against frontotemporal disorders.
+Clinical trials for individuals with frontotemporal disorders will require many participants.
 People with frontotemporal disorders and healthy people may be able to take part.
-To find out more about clinical trials, talk to your health care provider or visit www.ClinicalTrials.gov.
+To find out more about clinical trials, talk to your healthcare provider or visit www.clinicaltrials.gov.

 Publication Date: June 2014

 Page Last Updated: May 21, 2014